-- For the sponge cake, line base and sides of a 23cm round spring form tin with baking paper using spray oil.
-Melt butter and set aside to cool.
-Whisk eggs, vanilla seeds and sugar in a stand mixer until it is creamy and pale.
-Approx. 3 mins.
-Sift flour and gently fold into egg mixture using a hand whisk.
+- Whisk eggs, vanilla seeds and sugar in a stand mixer until it is creamy and pale.
+Sift flour and gently fold into egg mixture using a spatula.
 Then fold in the melted butter.

-- For the crème mousseline, place milk and vanilla bean seeds in a medium saucepan, bring to a simmer.
+- Place milk and vanilla bean in a medium saucepan, bring to a gentle simmer.

 - Meanwhile, combine eggs, sugar and cornflour in a bowl, using a whisk.

-- Add a little of the milk to the egg mixture until well combined then add all the egg mixture back into the saucepan and whisk over medium heat until it thickens; cook for a further 2 minutes until very thick.
-Take off heat and place into a stand mixer bowl, whisk until it has cooled completely, this will take about 10 minutes.
-Once cool gradually add diced butter, whisking well between additions until fully combined and aerated.
-Reserve 2 tablespoons of mousseline in a small bowl to use on top of the cake.
+- Remove the vanilla bean, add a little bit of the milk to the egg mixture until well combined then add all the egg mixture back into the saucepan and whisk over medium heat until it thickens; cook for a further 2 minutes.

-- Meanwhile, make the strawberry soaking syrup, thinly slice strawberries and place in a small saucepan add water and sugar, then, stirring occasionally bring to simmer, simmer for 1 minute, remove from heat.
-Stand for 5 minutes then pour through a sieve placed over a bowl, drain and discard solids (or it will go cloudy) Stand the syrup at room temperature.
+- Thinly slice strawberries and place in a small saucepan add water and sugar, then, stirring occasionally bring to simmer, simmer for 1-2 minute, remove from heat.

 - Lightly brush remaining sponge on the cut-side with strawberry syrup then gently place cut-side down onto mousseline.
 Gently press down to fit.
-Spread reserved mousseline on top of cake, leaving a 1cm border.
 Place in fridge to set for about 30 minutes.